Camachus/tp_ngs_clownfish/README.md

 _Actinoterygian_ fishes present 8 cell types of pigmentation compared  to mammals, that have only one.
 Two of these pigmentation cells are iridophore that refers to a reflective tissue and leucophore for white tissue.

 Here, authors asked whether the white bars of the coral reef fish _**Amphiprion ocellaris**_, known as the clown fish, are composed of iridophores or with leucophores or maybe both.
-For that, we used the transcriptomic analysis  through this TP NGS.
+To answer this question, we used the transcriptomic analysis  through this TP NGS.

  ![finding-nemactinoterygian fisheso](finding-nemo.jpg)

 ## Project                                          16/11/200

-Species: The clownfish _**Amphiriom ocellaris**_
+Analysis of the _A. ocellaris_ fish skin transcriptome to find gene candidates involved in the presence of iridophores in white skin.

+The Reference paper: Salis, P, Lorin, T, Lewis, V, et al. Developmental and comparative transcriptomic identification of iridophore contribution to white barring in clownfish. _Pigment Cell Melanoma Res._ 2019; 32: 391– 402. https://doi.org/10.1111/pcmr.12766

+## Dataset:
  Samples: 3 individuals: each one with orange and white tissue (in total 6 samples)

-Dataset: RNA-seq usising Illumina technology Signle-End (50 reads)
+RNA-seq usising Illumina technology Signle-End (50 reads)
 Ocjective: Presence of the gen saiyan?
 It is a candidate gene involved in the presence of iridophores in white skin

 _RNA_seq_scrip.sh_